 The Government’s policy mix is being developed and implemented too slowly, and it is far from guaranteeing a net zero future.

 The Zero Carbon Britain proposals from the Centre for Alternative Technology offer a safer, better and more certain path for carbon neutrality.
 These are covered below and summarised in the infographic at the end of the page and they are reflected in policies in the Green Party’s Green New Deal.

 Zero Carbon Britain and Net Zero Reports and Somerset Strategies

-I prepared the following paper for the Council’s climate emergency working groups.
-It notes key elements of the Zero Carbon Britain report prepared by the Centre for Alternative Technology and summarises the official Committee on Climate Change’s Net Zero report, which was published in May 2019.
-The scenarios in these reports provide ideas and analysis on where we should be heading for a carbon neutral future.
-These are guides to the scale of action required and help with checking that the right steps are being taken along the way.
+In August 2019, I prepared a paper on Achieving Carbon Neutrality or Net Zero for the Councils’ climate emergency working groups.
+This noted key elements of the Zero Carbon Britain report prepared by the Centre for Alternative Technology and summarised the official Committee on Climate Change’s Net Zero report, published in May 2019.
+These reports then provided ideas and analysis on where we should be heading for a carbon neutral future.
+They were guides to the scale of action required and helped with checking that the right steps are being taken along the way.

 Somerset Climate Action Network

-Somerset Climate Action Network, set-up by local groups and campaigners, published the following paper to start to identify potential actions and areas of influence for Somerset local authorities.
+Somerset Climate Action Network, set-up by local groups and campaigners, published the following papers to identify potential actions and areas of influence for Somerset local authorities.